-Early Warning Services (EWS) is owned by Bank of America, BB&T, JPMorgan Chase, Wells Fargo and Capital One.
+Early Warning Services (EWS) is owned by Bank of America, BB&T, JPMorgan Chase, PNC, Wells Fargo and Capital One.
 Formed to combat fraud in the financial industry, EWS makes it possible for banks to easily exchange information between organizations in order to prevent and combat fraud.

 It’s almost comical to write that the above “too big to fail banks;” all of which were bailed out with taxpayer dollars for making risky bets with customer deposits, want to combat fraud.
 Anyway, here is how EWS works:

 Banks and Credit Unions subscribe to Early Warning Services.
 Information is shared with the financial institution about a potential customer’s risk.
 Below are some activities customers are screened for: